Vyral/mary-peacock-recruiting/_posts/2019-01-17-is-now-a-good-time-to-get-into-real-estate.md

 {% include youtube.html %}

 Many people are wondering whether now is a good time to get started in real estate.
-Here’s the truth: If you’ve been consider a career in this industry, there’s no time like the present.
+Here’s the truth: If you’ve been considering a career in this industry, there’s no time like the present.
 Real estate is a challenging industry, but it’s also a rewarding one.
 There are endless opportunities for those willing to work for the potential rewards of a real estate career.
 I would be more than happy to speak with you about these opportunities, so feel free to get in touch.